Combining Changes and Conflict Resolution

 If conflicts arise between any local and remote commits, you must resolve them before creating the merge commit for the combined state.
 Unlike rebasing, which requires conflict resolution for each local commit with conflicts, here you have only one round of conflict resolution.

-Renaming of E_mail attribute
+Handling the Renaming of the E_mail attribute

 After resolving all conflicts you can proceed with testing the app.

-Test and Push Changes
+Testing and Pushing Changes

 Summary